isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/company-declaration-scheme.md

 -   Be an ALPS tenant
 -   Have direct control and responsibility for all the goods within its facility
 -   Ensure 80% of the goods are for exports
--   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and meet all the mandatory criteria while attaining the Enhanced Band
+-   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and meet all the mandatory criteria while attaining the minimum “Enhanced” Band

 ## Key Responsibilities